What is Inventory reconciliation?

-More than half of all customers who cannot buy something because of a stock out will either switch to a different brand or take their business to a different retailer.
+More than half of all customers who cannot buy something because of stock out will either switch to a different brand or take their business to a different retailer.

 Also, for your retail business, inventory is an investment, and if you don’t have an accurate picture of your investments, how will you measure your revenues and returns?

-Methods Of Stock Reconciliation
+Methods Of Inventory Reconciliation

 At some point in the not so distant future, we hope that products will come with chips that can automatically communicate with your inventory software.

 Until then, stock reconciliation needs to happen manually.
 Whether you do this just as you receive fresh stock, or after discovering an error, here are a few ways to count inventory manually.

 This is a herculean task, involving shutting down of your warehouse facility until all counting is complete.
 Your staff then goes through each and every product in the warehouse and updates the count.

 Naturally, while you undertake this exercise, you cannot move the stock in and out of the warehouse.
 It may also take a long time to count through all the stuff you have in stock.